 - Guidance on Approved 15% Academic Achievement Measures (Added 10/30/12) Download »

 The 50% quantitative portion of TEAM combines student growth (35%) and student achievement (15%).
 For many teachers, the growth measure used in the evaluation system is individual TVAAS, a statistical method that compares each student's actual growth to his/her projected growth.
-For teachers without individual TVAAS data for their grades and subjects, TDOE has provided guidance on the growth measure that will be used this year.
+For teachers without individual TVAAS data, growth scores are worth 25% of overall evaluation scores.
+For these teachers the qualitative component of evaluation is worth 60%.
 Review the Growth for Non-Tested Subjects Summary for additional information on areas with pilot programs aimed at identifying additional assessments that could be used in future years as growth measures.
 The Value-Added Guide for Teachers provides more information about how value-added is calculated and what it shows.

 - Value-Added Guide for Teachers Visit »